CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models

 Specifically, vision-integrator consists of a multi-head cross-attention layer followed by multi-head self-attention layer and an MLP.
 The queries originate from the LLM's second-to-last output, while the keys and values are derived from the raw vision features.
 Since the raw vision features are not initially aligned with language space, they are first projected into the LLM's dimension using a newly introduced MLP adapter.

 \paragraph{Context encoder and context prompt} We introduce a context-aware weighting mechanism to enable the model to distinguish between vision- or language-centric contexts, rather than simply adding the two embeddings in an ensemble.
 We assume different tasks may require different weighting of these embeddings.
-For example, image classification tasks are likely to rely more on raw visual information, while complex reasoning tasks benefit more from the LLM ability.

-To explicitly encode this ability, we incorporate a context prompt\textemdash a learnable soft prompt appended to the input text embeddings\textemdash motivated by prompt tuning \cite{prompt_tuning_21}.
+To explicitly encode this ability, we incorporate a context prompt\textemdash a learnable soft prompt appended to the input text embeddings\textemdash motivated by prompt tuning \citep{prompt_tuning_21}.
 The context prompt is processed by the LLM as standard text input, and subsequently passed through the context encoder.
 The context encoder generates two probability values that sum to 1.0, which serve as ensemble weights between the vision-integrator and the final LLM representations.